 History of American Capitalism

-We live in a capitalist nation; that reality structures so much about our society and our daily lives.
+We live in a capitalist nation; that reality structures our society and our daily lives.
 We work in capitalist workplaces and cast votes for politicians with starkly different visions of how capitalism should operate.
 Yet so few of us ever stop to think: What is capitalism, how did it evolve, and where is it headed next?
 How did America turn from a relatively minor player in the Atlantic marketplace into the world’s largest economy?
-To that end, this course explores how (and why) America became a “capitalist nation,” and how that transformation has fundamentally shaped our politics, our culture, and our lives. ” Lead Instructor: Shaun Nichols.
+To that end, this course explores how (and why) America became a “capitalist nation,” and how that transformation has fundamentally shaped our politics, our culture, and our lives.
+Lead Instructor: Shaun Nichols.

 Stories that Shape Us

 Stories pass to and through us in many forms — through writing, images, songs, voice, architecture, etc. Some stay with us and shape the way we understand ourselves and the world.
 In this class, we will read, discuss, and research in order to reflect on the role significant stories have played in our own lives, how they impact what we know, what we can do, and who we become.
 Lead Instructor: Stephanie Cox.